SydneyOwl/cloudlog-helper/readme.md

 >
 > If you **use Hamlib** as the control backend, since opening JTDX (or WSJT-X, hereinafter referred to as JTDX) will obtain exclusive control of the radio, this feature and JTDX cannot be enabled simultaneously before configuring JTDX.
 Please check the `Working with JTDX` section for solutions.

-+ Select your radio model from `Radio Model` dropdown.
-+ Choose the port where your device is located in the `Device Port` field.
++ For Hamlib, Select your radio model from `Radio Model` dropdown and choose the port where your device is located in the `Device Port` field.
+For FLRig, input correct ip address and port.

 + Click the "Test" button.
 Only after successful testing should you check "Automatic Radio Data Reporting".
 Click "Confirm" to save the configuration.

   <img src="./md_assets/image-20250615192010245.png" width="50%" />